ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

     volser
-      Name of the volume containing the data set.
+      Name of the volume that contains the dataset.

       | **returned**: success
       | **type**: str
       | **sample**: 000000

     num_volumes
-      Number of volumes where the data set resides.
+      Number of volumes where the dataset resides.

       | **returned**: success
       | **type**: int
       | **sample**: 1

     volumes
-      Names of the volumes where the data set resides.
+      Names of the volumes where the dataset resides.

       | **returned**: success
       | **type**: list